 Beyond flavor, all-spice offers several potential health benefits thanks to compounds like eugenol and cineole:

-- Antimicrobial effects can aid digestion and fight bacteria.
+- Antimicrobial effects: Can aid digestion and fight bacteria in the gut.

-- May help regulate blood sugar levels—promising for diabetes research.
+- May help regulate blood sugar levels: Some research suggests potential benefits for diabetes management.

 Cautionary Note